unahouExosite/docs/portals/README.md

 }
 ```

-* `"dataSources"` is an array of data source IDs a device has.
+* `"dataSources"` is an array of data source IDs under a device.

-    * `<data-source-rid-N>` is a 40 character hex string representing the data source's RID in the One Platform
+    * `<data-source-rid-N>` is a 40 character hex string representing the data source's RID in the One Platform.

 * `"info"` is an client object documented in the [remote procedure call documentation](https://github.com/exosite/docs/tree/master/rpc#info).
 But only aliases, basic, description, key, shares, subscribers, tagged and tags are exposed.

-    * `<key>` is a 40 character hex string representing the client's CIK in the One Platform or null if the authorized user doesn't have \_\_\_admin permission to this device.
+    * `<key>` is a 40 character hex string representing the client's CIK in the One Platform, or null if the authorized user does not have \_\_\_admin permission to this device.

 * `"members"` is an array of [permission objects](#permission-object) listing the members of the device.
-* `"model"` is a string identifying the model
+* `"model"` is a string identifying the model.
 * `"rid"` is the RID of a device.
-* `"sn"` is a string representing the serial number of the device
+* `"sn"` is a string representing the serial number of the device.
-* `"type"` is a constant string representing the device type.
+* `"type"` is a constant string representing the type of the device.
 Possible values are:
     * `"vendor"`

-* `"vendor-id"` is a string identifying the vendor
+* `"vendor-id"` is a string identifying the vendor.

 ### Domain widget object

-A sample domain widget object.
+A domain widget object contains information on a domain widget.

 ```
 {